neotoma/sync-web-deprecated/README.md

 This app is designed to work with [Asheville Sync](https://github.com/asheville/sync) for server-side data management.

-## Product Management

-Product initiatives for this app are organized on the [Asheville Product Sprints](https://trello.com/b/gN599TRG/product-sprints) board on Trello, and development tasks are organized in the [Asheville Web](https://www.pivotaltracker.com/s/projects/951914) project on Pivotal Tracker.

 ## Environment Variables

 The application requires SSL and uses the following environment variables for its configuration during build, testing, and deployment processes.